henriquebecker91/masters/codes/rb/batch_experiment/README.md

 What is not needed:

 * To know how to program in ruby.
-Only taking less than 5 minutes to learn some basic syntax will suffice to run commands on multiple cores and save the results to files.
-However, there's an exception, if you want not only to execute the commands but want to extract and group some information from their output to a CVS, you will need to tell ruby how to do the extracting part.
+Only taking less than 5 minutes to learn some basic syntax will suffice to run commands on multiple cores and save the results to files (using BatchExperiment::batch).
+However, if you want not only to execute the commands but want to extract and group some information from their output to a CVS (using BatchExperiment::experiment), you will need to tell ruby how to do the extracting part.

 ## How to use it